Train a model¶

 the model architecture to instantiate and train, here NequIP.
 Note that we also include a FixedOffset component to account for the fact that the C-GAP-17 labels have an arbitrary offset.

-the data to train on, here the C-GAP-17 dataset we just downloaded
+the data to train on, here a random split of the C-GAP-17 dataset we just downloaded

 the loss function to use, here a combination of a per-atom energy loss and a per-atom force loss